If you’re thinking about selling your home or investment property, chances are you’re wondering, “Should I sell by auction or private sale?”

 As with all property sales approaches, there are potential downsides.
 Some of the common disadvantages include:

 Often, going to auction can incur additional costs such as hiring a specialist auctioneer and intensive marketing costs before the big day.
 It’s worth noting, though, that selling your home with Upside covers all the expected costs of selling a house.
-If you want your house to go to auction, Upside charges a single flat fee of $1,000 to add on this service.
+If you want your house to go to auction, Upside simply passes on the auctioneer cost ($400-$700 depending on location and auctioneer) which is payable at settlement.

 No guarantee of sale